cooltech101/vio_for_gps_estimation/README.md

 python3 basalt_vio.py & python3 vio_translate_logger.py --csv newLog.csv
 ```
 ### Automatic initialisation (GPS signal required)
 Connect the flight controller Debug port to the host controller via USB.
 Run `basalt_vio.py`.
-Upon execution, `vio_gps_logger.py` waits 3s for GPS readings to settle, then averages the next few GPS readings to determine starting coordinates.
+Upon execution, `vio_gps_logger.py` waits 3s for GPS readings to settle, then averages the next 2s of GPS readings to determine starting coordinates.
 This pose together with the compass yaw is used to initialise the VIO.
 Script listens for VIO pose packets over Mavlink socket.
 Log live GPS coordinates for each VIO-derived GPS estimate to a csv file of choice using --csv flag.
 Flight controller and GPS module needed.
 ```
 python3 basalt_vio.py & python3 vio_gps_logger.py --csv newLog.csv
 ```